Agnès Mignot: “Giving research back the time it needs”

 Agnès Mignot.

-I am a professor at the University of Montpellier and currently serve as Vice President in charge of major national projects and administrative simplification.
+I am a professor at the University of Montpellier and currently serve as Executive Vice President in charge of major national projects and the administrative simplification process.

 Is this new?

-A few months ago, the Minister of Higher Education and Research universities embark on a simplification process to free up more time for research, i.e., for Professors, teacher-researchers, researchers, and support staff.
-Among other things, I am responsible for overseeing these actions.
+A few months ago, the Minister of Higher Education and Research universities embark on a streamlining process to free up more time for research—that is, for Professors, female and male faculty members, and researchers, as well as support staff.
+Among other responsibilities, I am in charge of overseeing these initiatives.

-Higher education and research are organized around very large projects that are funded at the national level.
-Through its Professors researchers, the University is heavily involved in these exploratory research programs, known as PEPRs, so I also have to monitor these various projects.
+Higher education and research are organized around large-scale projects funded at the national level.
+The University, through its Professors researchers, is heavily involved in these exploratory research programs known as PEPRs, so I also have to monitor these various projects.

-No, this isn't exactly my first term at UM.
-I was already Deputy Vice President in charge of relations between administration and research.
-President Augé asked me to focus on facilitating relations between the administration and the research community...
-With everything that unit directors, administrative managers, and, on a daily basis, researchers, Professors research support staff have to deal with.
+No, this isn’t exactly my first term at UM.
+I previously served as Executive Vice President in charge of relations between the administration and the research community.
+President Augé asked me to focus on this issue of facilitating relations between the administration and the research community… Given everything that unit directors, administrative managers, and—on a day-to-day basis—researchers, Professors research support staff have to deal with.

-Yes, I am a project manager for the University of Montpellier working on the Nagoya Protocol and its implementation from a highly administrative, legislative, and research perspective.
-The Nagoya Protocol was signed as part of the Convention on Biological Diversity, which aims to protect biodiversity and prevent biopiracy on an international scale.
-This requires a great deal of support for researchers, Professors teacher-researchers.
+That’s right; I’m a project manager at the University of Montpellier focusing on the Nagoya Protocol and its implementation from an administrative, legislative, and research perspective.
+The Nagoya Protocol was signed as part of the Convention on Biological Diversity, which aims to protect biodiversity and seeks to establish measures to prevent biopiracy on an international scale.
+This is something that requires a great deal of support for researchers, Professors faculty members.

 Are you a researcher yourself?

-I am a teacher-researcher and I am very committed to both roles.
-My laboratory today is the Institute of Evolutionary Sciences.
-It is a unit that focuses on all the mechanisms of evolution, adaptation, and speciation of species.
-We have paleontologists who study the long term, and people who study the short term, focusing on the mechanisms of adaptation in very small organisms.
-And then there are people who study issues related to animals or plants, which is more relevant to my work, since I am interested in the evolution of flowering plants.
+I’m a faculty researcher, and I really value both roles.
+My current laboratory is the Institute of Evolutionary Sciences.
+It’s a unit that studies all the mechanisms of evolution, adaptation, and speciation in species.
+On the long-term scale, we have paleontologists; on the short-term scale, people who study adaptation mechanisms in very small organisms.
+And then there are people who focus on questions related to animals or plants, which aligns more closely with my work since I study evolution in flowering plants.

 Women in science?

-There aren't that many of us.
-Gender ratio indicators, i.e., the proportion of men and women in different structures, are often generalized, and while overall we're not too far from 50/50 when you look at the details...
-We're far from 50/50 in positions of responsibility or when you look at individual disciplines.
-This means that in areas where gender parity is necessary—selection committees for recruitment, central councils of universities or higher education and research institutions of any kind—women ultimately pay a heavy price because they are fewer in number and must effectively do more than their male counterparts.
+There aren’t that many of us, after all.
+Gender ratio indicators—that is, the proportion of men and women—in various institutions are often averaged out, and while the overall figure isn’t too far from 50/50, when you look at the details… We’re far from 50/50 in leadership roles or when you break it down by discipline.
+As a result, in activities where gender parity is essential—such as recruitment selection committees, central governing boards of universities, or higher education and research institutions of any kind—women ultimately pay a heavy price because they are fewer in number and must, in effect, do more than their male counterparts.

-What has been extremely beneficial, both for me and in the assignments I have had to carry out, is working as a team, which means trusting each other.
-It starts with getting to know the jobs of the people you're going to be working with, so that you can effectively help them develop their activities and find areas for improvement.
-And these often come from people's everyday experiences.
-So, whether it's in teaching, research, or administration, teamwork is really, really what I emphasize.
+What has been extremely beneficial—both for me personally and in the projects I’ve undertaken—is working as a team, which means trusting one another.
+It starts with getting to know the work of others—of everyone you’ll be working with—so you can effectively help their activities evolve and identify potential areas for improvement.
+And these insights often come from people’s day-to-day experiences.
+So, whether in teaching, research, or administration, teamwork is really, really what I emphasize.